-YANG is a modular language representing data structures in an XML tree format.
-The data modeling language comes with a number of built-in data types.
-Additional application specific data types can be derived from the built-in data types.
-More complex reusable data structures can be represented as groupings.
-YANG data models can use XPATH expressions to define constraints on the elements of a YANG data model.
+YANG is a modular language and represents data structures in a hierarchical tree format.
+It includes numerous built-in data types, with the capability for users to derive additional application-specific types.
+More complex reusable data structures can be represented as "groupings," which promote model reusability and consistency.
+YANG data models can use XPath expressions to define constraints on the elements of a YANG data model, enabling validation of configuration data before it is committed to devices.

 Many network management protocols have associated data modeling languages.
 The first widely deployed Internet standard for network management was the Simple Network Management Protocol (SNMP).
 The data modeling language associated with SNMP was called the Structure of Management Information (SMI).
 The SMI language itself was based on the 1988 version of the Abstract Syntax Notation One (ASN.1).
 The current version of the SMI language, SMIv2 defined in RFC2578, 2579 and 2580, has developed into an extended subset of ASN.1.